-Mortality rates were based on the Generational RP-2000 with Projection Scale BB.
+Mortality rates were based on the Pub-2010 mortality tables with fully generational improvement using Scale MP-2018.

-The demographic actuarial assumptions for retirement, disability incidence, and withdrawal used in the July 1, 2019, valuation were based on the results of an actuarial experience study for the period January 1, 2010, through December 31, 2014, adopted by the FRS.
+The demographic actuarial assumptions for retirement, disability incidence, withdrawal, and salary scale used in the July 1, 2020, valuation were based on the 2019 Experience Study prepared by Milliman.

-The remaining actuarial assumptions (e.g., initial per capita costs, health care cost trends, rate of plan participation, rates of plan election, etc.) used in the July 1, 2019, valuation were based on a review of recent plan experience done concurrently with the July 1, 2019, valuation.
+The remaining actuarial assumptions (e.g., initial per capita costs, health care cost trends, rate of plan participation, rates of plan election, etc.) used in the July 1, 2020, valuation were based on a review of recent plan experience done concurrently with the July 1, 2020, valuation.